ELLE9/SQLexercises/README.md

 # SQLexercises
-My solution to sql exercises from http://sql-ex.ru/
+My solution to sql exercises from sql-ex